-12. The PCF(s) identifies the active PDU Sessions associated with the data received from UDR.
+12. The PCF(s) identifies the active PDU Sessions associated with the data received from UDR and updates the SMF with corresponding policy information.

 13. The NEF replies to the AF.
 This step is the same as step 8 in clause 4.15.6.6.